 We found 6 providers matching colectomy and who accept Coventry Open Access HMO near Mayfield Heights, OH.

-Dr. Brooke Gurland is a colon and rectal surgeon.
-In addition to English, Dr. Gurland (or staff) speaks Urdu, Mandarin, and Hebrew.
-Dr. Gurland's clinical interests include female incontinence, anal fissures, and pelvic floor dysfunction.
-She is affiliated with Hillcrest Hospital and Cleveland Clinic Main Campus.
-Before completing her residency at a hospital affiliated with Mount Sinai School of Medicine, Dr. Gurland attended medical school at MCP Hahnemann School of Medicine.
-Patients gave Dr. Gurland an average rating of 5.0 stars out of 5.
-She is an in-network provider for several insurance carriers, including Amerigroup, Coventry, and Healthfirst.
-She has received the following distinctions: Fellow, American College of Surgeons and Fellow, American Board of Colon and Rectal Surgeons.
+Dr. Brooke Gurland works as a colon and rectal surgeon.
+Dr. Gurland (or staff) is conversant in Urdu, Mandarin, and Hebrew.
+Areas of expertise for Dr. Gurland include female incontinence, perianal abscess, and anal fissures.
+Dr. Gurland is affiliated with Hillcrest Hospital and Cleveland Clinic Main Campus.
+After completing medical school at MCP Hahnemann School of Medicine, she performed her residency at a hospital affiliated with Mount Sinai School of Medicine.
+Dr. Gurland's average patient rating is 5.0 stars out of 5.
+She takes Amerigroup, Coventry, and Healthfirst, as well as other insurance carriers.
+Her distinctions include: Fellow, American College of Surgeons and Fellow, American Board of Colon and Rectal Surgeons.

 Relevant Interests: , total colectomy (total colon removal)